‘General Hospital’ Spoilers: Rocky Marriages, New Faces, Claudette Returns?

 News Faces in General Hospital

 For the May Sweeps, there have been a lot of rumors on who is going to be back in General Hospital.
 Several actors were chosen to play small parts on the show including David Figlioli, Shelly Bhalla, Matthew Bohrer, and Dustin Coffey.
-Kirsten Storms is just on leave and she will be back but Jane Elliot who plays the role of Tracy Quartermaine will leave General Hospital this year.
-The actress who has been present on General Hospital since 1978 want to retire this year and according to rumors, she is going to be involved on a grand story line for her exit.
+Kirsten Storms is just on leave, and she will be back, but Jane Elliot who plays the role of Tracy Quartermaine will leave General Hospital this year.
+The actress who has been present on General Hospital since 1978 want to retire this year, and according to rumors, she is going to be involved on a grand story line for her exit.
 General Hospital spoilers are yet to confirm the news on returning characters.

 TODAY ON #GH… Jason's thoughts on Elizabeth's living situation aren't sitting well with anyone.
 Maybe Sam can set him straight? pic.twitter.com/CtaoNmTmD6